Phala-Network/builders-program-milestone-delivery/support/milestone-deliverables-guidelines.md

 These are the guidelines to be followed for milestones submitted for evaluation.

 ## Submission
-Please submit all your milestones via PR to the [Phala Builder's Program Milestone Delivery repository](https://github.com/Phala-Network/builders-program-milestone-delivery).
+Please submit all your milestones via PR to the [Phala Builders Program Milestone Delivery repository](https://github.com/Phala-Network/builders-program-milestone-delivery).

 ## Invoice
 Each milestone needs to be reviewed and accepted, after approval you can submit your invoice through email that will be commented in your PR.